 Public policies toward LENR generally followed the rejection and are for the most part negative.
 The changing landscape of LENR provides the basis for public policy updates both for its support to realize its benefits and for preparing proactively to address its potential adverse secondary impacts.
 LENRGY performs policy analysis for LENR support and realization utilizing evidence-based policymaking as a foundation.
 For secondary impact analysis and mitigation planning, LENRGY uses technology assessment methodologies.

-Additional information is available from several sources (in progress):
+Click here for additional information from several sources (in preparation).